Best of The Root Cause Network™ Newsletter – Beat ‘Em or Lead ‘Em … A Tale of Two Plants

 What makes Plant 1 and Plant 2 so different?
 It is really quite simple…

-• Management Attitude: A belief in your people means that you know they are trying to do their best.
-There is no higher management purpose that to help then succeed by giving them the tools they need to get the job done right.
+- Management Attitude: A belief in your people means that you know they are trying to do their best.
+There is no higher management purpose than to help them succeed by giving them the tools they need to get the job done right.

 Which plant exhibited these characteristics?